encryptme/private-end-points/README.rst

 Private-end Points
 ==================

 A tool for registering private Encrypt.me VPN endpoints.
+Requires Python 3.

 This is an official client of the Encrypt.me private end-points server API.
 It's used to register your own servers with your team account so that you can provision them as private Encrypt.me servers.

-The ``private-end-point-ansible`` project ties everything together into a complete working example, but here we describe the general use of this client.
-``cloak-server -h`` and ``cloak-server <cmd> -h`` will give you more detailed information about arguments.
+This tool is embedded within our official Docker-based image to run your own VPN end-points, but using the instructions below can be used manually.

 Setup